bami25/Spun-Electronics-Sales-Analysis/README.md

 ![Spun Electronics ERD](https://github.com/parthshah98/Electionic-Sales-Analysis/blob/main/Elist%20Electronics%20ERD.png)

-Prior to beginning the analysis, a variety of checks were conducted for quality control and familiarization with the datasets.
+Before starting the analysis, a variety of checks were conducted for quality control and familiarization with the datasets.
 The SQL queries used to inspect and perform quality checks can be found [here.](https://github.com/tomisi/Spun-Electronics-Sales-Analysis/blob/main/SQL%20Queries/Cleaning%20Data%20for%20Analysis.sql)

 # Executive Summary